datatrail-jhu/00_intro/manuscript/08_googleslides.md

 A 'Share with others' window will pop up.
 Here you will click 'Get shareable link'.
 ![Google Slides Get shareable link](images/08_googleslides/08_cdsintro_googleslides-16.png)

 This will bring up a new box indicating that your link has been copied.
-This is the link you will paste when asked by the quiz below for your Google slides link.
+This is the link you will paste when asked by the quiz at the end of this lesson for your Google slides link.

 ![Google Slides shared](images/08_googleslides/08_cdsintro_googleslides-17.png)